-Protective face coverings must be worn by all staff, teachers, and students (KG and older) while indoors in school buildings and classrooms in addition to physical distancing.
+Protective face coverings must be worn by all staff, teachers, and students while indoors in school buildings and classrooms in addition to physical distancing.
 Students are expected to know how to properly use and remove a face mask.
 Students must arrive to school with two masks.
 If the students are using fabric masks, the mask must be cleaned regularly.
-Preschool students will wear face shields during school day which will be provided by the school and left at school (masks optional).
-During lunch hours KG and older students will remove their masks and use a face shield provided by the school and left at school.
+During lunch hours students will remove their masks and use a face shield provided by the school and left at school.
 Weather permitting, outdoor picnics and classes will be encouraged.